Sacred Cod: "Sacred Cod" nickname

 and while it was working a poem appeared in the Boston Globe referring to the carving as "the Sacred Cod".

 Within a few years authors, journalists, and advertisers—even those far from New England—were using the term routinely.

-The phrase quickly came to refer not only to the wooden Cod in the State House but to flesh-and-blood cod from the sea as well, especially as an item of commerce.
+The phrase quickly came to refer not only to the wooden Cod in the State House but to actual cod from the sea as well, especially as an item of commerce.